Travel Goals – 3 Steps to make a Vacation Master Plan

 A Vacation Master Plan will help you to be intentional about and to keep you focused on your vacation goals.
 It may help provide the motivation you need to make short-term financial sacrifices (like eating out less often or buying less stuff) so that you can save enough for your next trip.

 Once you’ve completed your Vacation Master Plan, you might need some more specific help with this year’s goals.
-I am now a travel agent and consultant, and would love to help you.
-Give me a call at 513-885-9887 or fill out this form to get started.
+I am now a travel agent/advisor, and would love to help you.
+Contact me to get started..